obbo-pl/pi-powerman/README.md

 # Pi-Powerman
   The main goal is to create a universal service operating with Raspberry Pi allowing you to control the power system.
 Of course, the power supply must be compatible in terms of how to communicate with the service.
-The current version uses I2C and two I / O ports for this purpose.
+The current version uses I2C and two I/O ports for this purpose.
 The solution consists of: a service running on Raspberry and a microcontroller power supply co-operating with it.

 ##### Main features:
 - Easy adaptation of the power supply system,